-Another Northside neighborhood that was overlooked until recent years is Rosedale.
-Rosedale is located on the west side of Hermitage Road just North of the I-64 / I-95 overlap, East of I-95 and South of Bryan Park.
+Situated in Northside, the Rosedale neighborhood was somewhat overlooked until recent years.
+Rosedale lies on the west side of Hermitage Road, just north of the I-64/I-95 overlap, east of I-95, and south of Bryan Park.

-Unlike the adjacent neighborhoods of Bellevue, Laburnum Park and Sherwood Park, most homes in Rosedale were built between 1930 and 1960 with a few exceptions built earlier around the turn of the century.
-The most notable exceptions are located along Hermitage Road in the Hermitage Historic District (designated by the City, Virginia Landmarks Register and National Register of Historic Places).
+In contrast to neighboring areas like Bellevue, Laburnum Park, and Sherwood Park, most homes in Rosedale were constructed between 1930 and 1960, with a few exceptions dating back to the turn of the century.
+Notably, the exceptions are situated along Hermitage Road within the Hermitage Historic District, a designation bestowed by the City, the Virginia Landmarks Register, and the National Register of Historic Places.

-Lewis Ginter’s “Rosedale Lodge” is also tucked away on the Western edge of the neighborhood.
-Ginter built the lodge in 1896, not only as a favor to the Deep Run Hunt Club, but to draw more interest in the adjacent neighborhoods he was building.
-After changing hands several times over the years, the home is now in private hands.
+Tucked away on the western edge of the neighborhood is Lewis Ginter’s “Rosedale Lodge,” constructed in 1896.
+Ginter built this lodge not only as a favor to the Deep Run Hunt Club but also to generate more interest in the adjacent neighborhoods he was developing.
+After changing hands several times over the years, the home is now privately owned.

-The majority of Rosedale homes (those built in the 30’s and later) were constructed on parcels of less than a half acre and were much smaller than their historic neighbors.
-One story cottages and bungalows as well as two story Colonial Revival and Tudor homes ranging between 900 and 1800 square feet were the norm.
-Many homes have been renovated and expanded to exceed 2000 square feet in recent years.
+The majority of homes in Rosedale, especially those built from the 1930s onwards, occupy parcels of less than half an acre and are smaller in size compared to their historic counterparts.
+One-story cottages, bungalows, and two-story Colonial Revival and Tudor homes, ranging from 900 to 1800 square feet, were the standard.
+Many of these homes have undergone renovation and expansion in recent years, often exceeding 2000 square feet in size.

-The rapid growth of nearby Scott’s Addition, commercial / retail investment, and residential buyer interest in all things Northside, has shined a light on Rosedale and created new demand for homes in the neighborhood.
+The rapid growth of nearby Scott’s Addition, combined with increased commercial and retail investments, as well as growing residential interest in Northside neighborhoods, has brought Rosedale into the spotlight and created new demand for homes in the area.
 Here are a few popular spots nearby:

 PARK365 (formerly ARCpark) – Two and a half acres of playground for kids of all ages and abilities.